 Fair production conditions

 Labels and standards that certify compliance with social standards and human rights in the supply chain.
-This includes protection against forced labour, discrimination and child labour, the payment of fair wages, the strengthening of workers’ rights and the guarantee of trade union freedom as well as health and safety in the workplace.
+This includes protection against forced labour, discrimination and child labour, paying fair wages, strengthening workers’ rights and guaranteeing trade union freedom as well as health and safety in the workplace.

 Labels and standards that certify products with sustainable cotton, organic wool, organic linen, organic viscose or organic modal etc., and include the protection of animals – especially endangered and threatened species.